reltubttam/flatback/README.md

 ### Connecting fs.readFile to an express route

-flatback.func returns a function that can be used directly in a number of places.

-Each yielded function within the generator will be executed immediately, and after it has finished and all it's arguments have been called, control will resume back in the generator.
+Flatback.func returns a function that can be used directly, in this case to handle an incomming express http request.
+When yielding a function, if a single callback is used, the array returned by the yield will exactly match the data passed to it, here the err & data from reading a file.
 ```js
 const flatback = require('flatback');
 const fs = require('fs');